Sacrament Tour

-The Sacrament World Tour was a concert tour by American metal band Lamb of God.
+The Sacrament World Tour was a concert tour by American heavy metal band Lamb of God.
 It was in support of the band's 5th studio album Sacrament.
 It was the biggest tour the band has done to date; and their new DVD, Walk with Me in Hell, which was released on July 1, 2008, contains a documentary and live footage from the World Tour.